davidlattimore/wild/README.md

 ### Contributing

+If you'd like to help out, I'd love to hear from you.
+It's a good idea to reach out first to avoid duplication of effort.
+Also, it'll make it possible for me to provide hints that might make what you're trying to do easier.
+Options for communicating:

-If you'd like to work on something specific, please reach out either by filing an issue or via email so that we can avoid any wasted work.
-I like talking to people about Rust by video chat.
-If you'd like to discuss Wild, Rust compile times etc, you can book a slot in my [calendar](https://calendar.app.google/MBYQeATMNBvuK8AZ6).
-If you can't find anything at a time that suits, email me and I'll see if we can find a time that works.
+* I like, where possible, to talk to people video video chat.
+You can book a time in my [calendar](https://calendar.app.google/MBYQeATMNBvuK8AZ6).
+If time zones make this hard, let me know via some other means and I'll see if we can find a time that works (I'm in Sydney, Australia).
+* Open an issue or a discussion here on github.
+* Message me on the [rust-lang Zulip](https://rust-lang.zulipchat.com/)
+* Email me at dvdlttmr@gmail.com

 ### Sponsorship